opengovern/hub/ui/src/pages/setup/github.md

 # Setup GitHub Integration

-Integrating Opencomply with your GitHub organization using a Classic Personal Access Token (PAT) is a straightforward process.
+Integrating opencomply with your GitHub organization using a Classic Personal Access Token (PAT) is a straightforward process.
 Here's a step-by-step guide to help you through it:

 ## Prerequisites

-1. **Opencomply Should be Installed and Running**: Ensure you have Opencomply set up and ready to integrate with external services.
+1. **opencomply Should be Installed and Running**: Ensure you have opencomply set up and ready to integrate with external services.
 2. **GitHub Organization Admin Permissions**: Make sure you have administrative access to the GitHub organization you want to integrate with.
 3. **Read Access to All Organization Repositories**: Ensure you have the necessary permissions to access the data in your GitHub organization.